Connecting Americans with trusted lenders since 2024

 West VirginiaProhibitedNo deferred-presentment loans permitted

-Roughly 18 states plus DC fall into the "effectively prohibited" category in total; the table above lists the ones with clearly documented mechanisms.
-For the complete 51-jurisdiction breakdown, see NCSL's payday lending state statutes page, the authoritative source for this data.
+That's 23 states plus DC in the "effectively prohibited" category, each with its own documented mechanism above.
+For the complete 51-jurisdiction breakdown and primary statutes, see NCSL's payday lending state statutes page, the authoritative source for this data.

 Laws change frequently and this summary is for general information only — it is not legal advice.
 Always confirm current requirements for your state before assuming a product is or isn't available to you.